Back to articles

 What is the cheapest way to move to another state?

-Selling or donating everything large before you move and shipping only essentials in boxes is the cheapest option for most people, running $500-$2,000 total.
+Selling or getting rid of everything large before you move and shipping only essentials in boxes is the cheapest option for most people, running $500-$2,000 total.
 If you need to keep your belongings, renting a truck and driving yourself typically costs $1,500-$3,500 for a cross-country move and is significantly cheaper than hiring movers.

 Is there financial assistance available for moving to another state?